 NICOLE NOËLLISTE is a member of the Environmental practice group in Washington, D.C., which is ranked Band 1 by Chambers USA in 2020.
-She has been recognized in the 2021 inaugural edition of the Best Lawyers: Ones to Watch, for her work in environmental law.
+She has been recognized in the 2021 edition of the Best Lawyers: Ones to Watch, for her work in environmental law.
 Nicole focuses her practice on advising clients on a wide range of complex environmental and energy matters, including regulatory compliance, enforcement actions, and rulemaking challenges.

-During law school, Nicole served as a law clerk at the Environmental Law Institute, an Honors Law Clerk at the EPA’s Office of General Counsel and a law clerk within the Natural Resources Section of the DOJ’s Environmental and Natural Resources Division.
+During law school, Nicole served as a law clerk at the Environmental Law Institute, an Honors Law Clerk at the EPA’s Office of General Counsel, and a law clerk within the Natural Resources Section of the DOJ’s Environmental and Natural Resources Division.

 Nicole also holds a Master of Public Affairs in Environmental Policy & Natural Resources Management from Indiana University School of Public and Environmental Affairs.
-In college, she was nominated as the NCAA Division I “Woman of the Year” for her outstanding achievement in academics, athletic competition and community engagement.
+In college, she was nominated as the NCAA Division I “Woman of the Year” for her outstanding achievement in academics, athletic competition, and community engagement.